CleverRaven/Cataclysm-DDA/doc/EFFECTS_JSON.md

 "thirst_amount"
 "thirst_min"
-"thirst_max"        - If 0 value will be exactly "thirst_min"
+"thirst_max"        - if 0 or missing value will be exactly "thirst_min"
 "thirst_min_val"    - Defaults to 0, which means uncapped
 "thirst_max_val"    - Defaults to 0, which means uncapped
 "thirst_chance"